HOLLISTON HIGH SCHOOL

 B. to form solutions to the dramatic problem that exhibit greater depth,

-improvised scene that exhibits depth, detail and complexity.
+improvised and/or scripted scene that exhibits depth, detail and complexity.

 solutions to given problems, their artistic voice.

-E. to develop through improvisation, an intuitive episodic theme/subject
+F. to develop through improvisation and script analysis, an intuitive

 G. to evaluate and critique the quality of interpretation of